ssreekanth2000/Lab3/asmtest/README.md

 Submit the test program and README by submitting a pull request to the main course repository.
 Code should be in `/asmtest/<your-team-name>/` (you may use subfolders if you submit multiple tests).

 This is our assembly code for finding the nth fibonacci term. $t0 and $t1 hold the first 2 fibonacci terms.
 One can find the nth fibonacci term by inputting n into $t2.

+This just uses the temp registers 0 through 3 and $v1 to output the result.

+All of the functions are those that the single cycle MIPS CPU can execute